struktured/bs-holochain/README.md

 include Builder.Build(Genesis.Success)(SendReceive.Unit)
 ```

-See [NewCraigsLists, ported to OCaml](https://github.com/struktured/NewCraigsList) for a more complex implementation.
+See [NewCraigsList, ported to OCaml](https://github.com/struktured/NewCraigsList) for a more complex implementation.